techquest/api-jam/README.md

   }
 }
 ```
-  * Check out the [PHP source and sample codes on GitHub.] (https://github.com/techquest/interswitch_php)

 * [Ruby] (https://github.com/techquest/interswitch_ruby)

-  * Available as a gem.
+Available as a gem.
 Check out the [Ruby source and sample codes on GitHub.] (https://github.com/techquest/interswitch_ruby)
 ```
  gem install interswitch
 ```
-* If you use bundler, you can use this line.
+If you use bundler, you can use this line.
 ```
 gem 'interswitch', :git => 'https://github.com/techquest/interswitch_ruby'
 ```

 * [Java] (https://github.com/techquest/interswitch_java)

-  * Download via Maven.
+Download via Maven.
 Add the following dependency to your POM.
 Check out the [Java source and sample codes on GitHub.] (https://github.com/techquest/interswitch_java)
 ```
 <dependency>
   <groupId>com.interswitchng.techquest</groupId>